-As microprojects are regarded as integrated projects, for each project at least three of the following four cooperation criteria must be met:
+All microprojects are regarded as integrated projects, which means that in order to receive financing for each project at least three of the following four cooperation criteria must be met:

 Joint project preparation (obligatory)

 - All partners contribute to the creation of a project concept; - Partners determine how the project will be managed, e.g. through the establishment of common objectives and outcomes, financial plan, implementation schedule and the division of responsibilities for project activities in order to achieve the project objectives; - Each partner defines what knowledge and experience may be involved and what are partners expectations of project realization.